Dretch/haskell-desktop-portal/README.md

 # Haskell Desktop Portal

 A Haskell wrapper for the [XDG Desktop Portal](https://github.com/flatpak/xdg-desktop-portal) DBUS API.
+Like [libportal](https://github.com/flatpak/libportal), but written in Haskell.
 Primarily intended to support applications packaged as Flatpaks (see [monomer-flatpak-example](https://github.com/Dretch/monomer-flatpak-example)).

 ## Current Status
 - Unstable.
 Functionality and API may change considerably.